Help Center/ Host Security Service/ Best Practices/ Using HSS to Improve Server Login Security

 An account can add up to 20 common login IP addresses.

-1. Choose Installation & Configuration and click the Security Configuration tab.
-Click Common Login IP Addresses and click Add Common Login IP Address.
+1. Choose Security Configuration > Common Login IP Addresses tab.
+The Common Login IP Addresses page is displayed.

 Figure 3 Adding a common login IP address

-1. In the dialog box that is displayed, enter an IP address and select servers.
+3. In the dialog box that is displayed, enter a common login IP address and select servers.
 Confirm the information and click OK.

-• A common login IP address must be a public IP address or IP address segment.
+• The common login IP address must be a public IP address or an IP address segment.

 • Only one IP address can be added at a time.
 To add multiple IP addresses, repeat the operations until all IP addresses are added.